 The Australian Stumpy Tail Cattle Dog gets its name from a hereditary disease it’s developed where many of the dogs can be born without a tail.

 This can be lethal, and result in incredibly small litters throughout production.
 They are hard-working herding dogs that are built to face the harsh Australian outback.

 The Australian Cattle Dog has an incredibly similar heritage.
 It is used as an incredibly agile and intelligent working dog in the Australian countryside and has very similar traits to the Stumpy Tail, sans the missing tail.

 As a result, this crossbreed will almost always resemble their parent’s breeds, as they are almost identical dogs.

-What you will get is a dog that needs a lot of exercises, and will not do well in small, enclosed spaces.
+What you will get is a dog that needs a lot of exercise, and will not do well in small, enclosed spaces.